dermorz/WetterHH/README.md

 Live weather data is grabbed from a near weather station and archived in a mongodb database.
-Graphs for airpressure and temperature are generated on the fly when accessed via a simple (as in ugly) web interface.
+Graphs for airpressure and temperature are generated on the fly when accessed via mobile optimized (jQuery mobile) web interface.

 ToDo
 ----

-* pretty scales on X-/Y-axis
+* pretty scales on X-/Y-axis ✔
-* more graphs (pimp the generic graph generator)
+* more graphs (pimp the generic graph generator) ✔
 * graph fine-tuning (smooth graphs on longer time intervals - MapReduce?)
 * caching strategy for already generated graphs
 * cleanup/restructuring
-* thinking about a deployment strategy
+* thinking about a deployment strategy ✔
 * documentation
-* mobile-optimized webinterface / mobile app(?)
+* mobile-optimized webinterface / mobile app(?) ✔
 * ...